wmk1/toll-road-blockchain-system/README.md

 * a constructor that takes in this order:
   * one `bool` parameter, the initial paused state.
-  * one `uint` parameter, the initial deposit wei value, which cannot be 0.
+  * one `uint` parameter, the initial deposit wei value; it should roll back the transaction if the deposit argument is `0`.
-  * one `address` parameter, the initial regulator, which cannot be 0.
+  * one `address` parameter, the initial regulator; it should roll back the transaction if the regulator argument is `0`.
 * a fallback function that rejects all incoming calls.

 ## Migrations